Best Things to Do at La Mer, Dubai

 La Mer is a newly created area that just opened and will be one of the hotspots in 2018.

 It is perfect if you just want to escape the craziness of Dubai Downtown (while still having a cool view on Burj Khalifa and the Dubai skyline), enjoy some beach time and water sports, go shopping, have a nice lunch/dinner, and if you like to see some really cool street art.
+Even though the private beaches are sometimes quieter and nicer, this is more fun and one of the best beaches in Dubai.

 Disclaimer: This post contains affiliate links which mean I might earn a small commission when you buy a product (at no extra cost for you) after clicking on my link.
 More about it here.